IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 	![alt text](images/curlRequest.png "Test the API")
 	* Click **cURL**.

-    Code the API in the selected programming language and an example output of a successful response is displayed.
-You can copy the code and use it in you own application.
+   	You have also the possibility to test the API with other programming language and an example output of a successful response is displayed in the test page.
+Try The API.

 	![alt text](images/curlRequest2.png "Test the API")

 	> All available customers ID are in the */identifier/customerIDs.txt* file in this Github repository.